Why ElectraMeccanica (SOLO) Stock Is Down Today

 What happened

-Shares of Canadian electric-vehicle maker ElectraMeccanica Vehicles (NASDAQ: SOLO) were trading lower on Tuesday, declining for a second day after a prominent short-seller called its business and valuation into question.
+Shares of Canadian electric-vehicle maker ElectraMeccanica Vehicles (NASDAQ: SOLO) were trading down on Monday, as investors continued to unload shares after a prominent short-seller called the company's business and valuation into question.

 So what